What is Ransomware – 15 Easy Steps To Protect Your System [Updated 2020]

 Locally, on the PC

-3. The Dropbox/Google Drive/OneDrive/etc. application on my computer are not turned on by default.
+- The Dropbox/Google Drive/OneDrive/etc. application on my computer is not turned on by default.
 I only open them once a day, to sync my data, and close them once this is done.

-6. I have turned off macros in the Microsoft Office suite – Word, Excel, PowerPoint, etc.
+- I have turned off macros in the Microsoft Office suite – Word, Excel, PowerPoint, etc. In the browser

-8. I have adjusted my browsers’ security and privacy settings for increased protection.
+- I have adjusted my browser’s security and privacy settingsfor increased protection.

-10. I use an ad blocker to avoid the threat of potentially malicious ads.
+- I use an ad-blocker to avoid the threat of potentially malicious ads.